Lakshkrish03/Home-Loan-default-Prediction/README.md

 * handling imbalanced datasets, and
 * ensuring model interpretability and transparency in lending decisions.

-By addressing these challenges, this project aims to developpredictive models that can assist lenders in making more informed and prudent lending decisions, ultimately reducing the incidence of loan defaults and improving overall financial stability in the housing finance market.
+By addressing these challenges, this project aims to develop predictive models that can assist lenders in making more informed and prudent lending decisions, ultimately reducing the incidence of loan defaults and improving overall financial stability in the housing finance market.

+# ⚠️ Problem Statement

+How Might We Statement:

+How might we use machine learning to predict home loan defaults such that we can reduce financial losses and improve loan management?

+Proposed Solution:
+Develop machine learning models to predict home loan defaults.
+Use advanced techniques to improve model accuracy and reliability.

+Potential Impact:
+Reduced financial losses for lenders.
+Better loan management and decision-making processes.
+Improved financial stability and customer satisfaction.

 # 👥 Users